farzanaa07/ProjectCRUDApp/README.md

 Users are also able to read each post, update each post and delete the post if they wish.

 Architecture

 Database structure
-I have created an Entity Relationship Diagram below that showsthe relationship between my tables in the relational database:
+I have created an Entity Relationship Diagram below that shows the relationship between my tables in the relational database:

 ![image](https://user-images.githubusercontent.com/70802911/117570224-27edba80-b0c1-11eb-8580-d6a56ce99550.png)

+This shows that there is a one to many relationship between the Food table and the Recipe table as well as another one to mant relationship between the Food table and the Restaurant table.
+This means that the user is able to create many recipe posts and restaurant posts for every one food post.

+CI Pipeline
+To be able to deploy my web application on Azure App Service, I create a pipeline in Azure DevOps.
+This required me to create a virtual machine in Linux as well as a build agent to implement into the pipeline so that my pipeline was successfully built.
+I added three stages to my pipeline:
+- Build - this will be the stage in which the application is compiled.
+- Deploy - this will put application on web server so that it can be used on the internet (in this case, through Azure App Service)
+- Test - this stage will run any Unit Testing which will validate that the code will perform as expected.